arshsingh5211/ArshpreetAulakhIT1025/Lab6/readme.md

 5. **Parameters**: *(result of search)* - A string of characters after the file path that begin with a question mark is the **parameter string**, and it usually is displayed after a search by the user.

 6. **Anchor**: *(specific location on a page)* - This tells your browser to scroll or to load a specific part of the page, and it usually begins with a hashtag which operates like a bookmark.

+## Conclusion ##

+Unit 6 revolved around understanding Internet architecture, how protocols play a part in it, and explaining why it is important to secure your web browser.
+We were also able to practice creating a simple HTML webpage with CSS while using a relative file path to add an image to the page.
+While I am currently taking a class dedicated to working with HTML and CSS, this was definitely a nice refresher on the basics.
+I am excited to see how we close this course in the next couple of weeks as we near the end of the semester.